 A name first used in 1968, the Carrera T (Touring) was reintroduced for the 991.2 and added to the 992 range in late 2022.

 It’s exclusively offered as rear-wheel drive in a coupe body style, but you can spec a PDK automatic gearbox as a no-cost option.
+We've driven it, and reckon that away from the super-special GT stuff, it's the best 911 going, so long as you option back in the rear bench, which can be done at no cost.

 This is where the waters muddy a little.
 The meaning of the ‘Turbo’ badge used to be obvious - it referred to, erm, the one with the turbo.
 Or turbos.
 However, the whole Carrera range is now turbocharged, and confusing matters further, the fully electric Taycan has Turbo and Turbo S derivatives.